-Samsung unveiled its flagship Galaxy S7 and Galaxy S7 Edge at the Mobile World Conference 2016 on February 21.
+Samsung Galaxy S8: Samsung unveiled its flagship Galaxy S7 and Galaxy S7 Edge at the Mobile World Congress 2016 on February 21.
 It went on to sell in Europe and North America on March 11.
 With the latest flagship phone on the market shelve, it’s time we start counting days for Galaxy S8.
-For interested fans, there are already tons of rumors, concept design with note-worthy specifics floating about the internet.
-In Samsung’s S model series, the Galaxy S8 is the third curved release.
+For interested fans, there are already tons of rumours, concept design with note-worthy specifics floating around the internet.
 As far as the new concept look goes, S8 is planning on bringing new stuff on board alongside improving on speed, expanding options, we may even see a larger screen, more internal storage, faster processor, etc. We are going to do a roundup of all these information and also talk about the probable release date of Galaxy S8.

 Galaxy S8 Concept

 We have been listening to the wants of Samsung fans, and it seems like the Samsung Galaxy S8 will have all that is desired.
 According to speculations, the device is going to be as good as any, if not better.
 It is supposed to have improved visual display, camera features, better interface, increased security, etc. Added to these the S8 will have premium glass outer body both of the front and back and Corning Gorilla glass that’ll improve both durability and protection of the smartphone.

 The Samsung S series is going to have a couple of improved features like security, productivity, more speed, and smoother to function.
 The Samsung Note 7 comes with an iris scanner, and it is expected that the Galaxy S8 will also have an improved version of Iris scanner.
 So now you will be able to unlock the phone just by staring at it.
 Rumours are that the iris scanner will also be faster, i.e. take less time to respond and much more responsive.

 Galaxy S8 Variants